ComposableAnalytics/Composapy/composapy-dev.md

     this environment variables and call/use that script within `tox-hook.exe`.
 ```
 TEST_API_KEY="yourApiKeyHere"
-ROOT_PATH_COMPOSABLE="C:/Path/To/Composable Analytics"
 TF_EXE_PATH="C:/Path/To/tf.exe"
 ```

 #### Run tox

 ```
-C:\> python -m tox
+C:\> python -m tox -e build
 ```

 Tox will automatically do the following setup for you:
-- Create a new directory, `.tox`.
-- Create a virtualenv for python39.
+- Create a virtualenv for python39, in which it...
-- Install packages from requirements.txt.
+  - Installs the packages from requirements.txt.
+  - Runs black (auto-linting)
-- Run the tests.
+  - Runs the tests.
-- Build a source tar.gz.
+  - Builds a wheel (`.whl`) distribution.

 When installing a new package, make sure to update the requirements.txt.
-Whenever the requirements.txt or any configuration files (other than `tox.ini`), you will need to do a `tox -r` to run tox with updated requirements.
+Whenever the requirements.txt or any configuration files (other than `tox.ini`), you will need to do a `tox -r -e [build/test/black]` to run tox with updated requirements.

-To build a wheel (`.whl`) instead of source (`.tar.gz`), run `tox --wheel`.
-Once built, these files can be found at `/.tox/dist/`.

-## Post-Tox Step
+- `build` does everything needed for you to build inside your composable analytics solution, including creating a wheel and adding all the necessary files to the project components.
+- `test` uses a virtual env to run your tests inside, but does not create a new wheel.
+- `black` is for formatting your code without having to run tests or build.

+## Launch Your IDE

 After you have done the previous steps, you can now open the project in your IDE.

 #### PyCharm
 - Go to `settings -> tools -> terminal -> application settings` and make sure that the `Activate Virtualenv` checkbox is selected.
-- Set your python interpreter to the python executable located at `/.tox/Scripts/python.exe`.

 #### VSCode
-- For VSCode, the virtual environment should automatically be detected.
+- The virtual environment should automatically be detected.

-- Set your python interpreter to the python executable located at `/.tox/Scripts/python.exe` (un-tested in VSCode).
+Set your python interpreter to the python executable located at `/.tox/build/Scripts/python.exe` (un-tested in VSCode), now giving you the ability to run commands inside your interpreter without prefixing with python module; `tox -e build/test/black`.

 ## PyPI